Kelli's Favorite Paint Colors - Accent Walls

-Because we have such beautiful and dramatic lighting, I felt that a few accent walls painted with deeper color tones would set off our lights nicely.
+Because we have such beautiful and dramatic lighting, a few accent walls painted with deeper color tones set off our lights nicely.
 I've chosen a variety of accent colors that still complement the soothing neutral tones that K. Renee is so known for... but create a little extra drama and interest.
-So today, I want to share with you some of my favorite accent wall colors that might just help you refresh and update your own space.
+Today, I want to share with you some of my favorite accent wall colors that might just help you refresh and update your own space.

 In the front of our store, the natural light from the large windows allow us to play with deeper saturated tones for accents.
 In most cases, an accent wall will look most natural when it is darker but still harmonizes with the other walls in your home.
 It should also relate well to your existing decor.